cuzzlor/graphql-basics/doc/lesson-3.md

 We will also split the contents of `app.ts` into separate schema and resolver map files.

-**Note**: to skip downloading of the database file and diagram, run: `git checkout lesson3-start` before starting.
+**Note**: to skip downloading of the database file and diagram, run: `git checkout lesson3-start -f` before starting.

 ## Step 1 - Add sqlite, mocha and chai packages and types